lxc/incus/doc/debugging.md

 ## REST API through local socket

-On server side the most easy way is to communicate with LXD through local socket.
+On server side the most easy way is to communicate with Incus through local socket.
 This command accesses `GET /1.0` and formats JSON into human readable form using [jq](https://stedolan.github.io/jq/tutorial/)
 utility: